 Academic disputes and complaints

-Find out what to do if you have an academic dispute or complaint.
+What to do if you have an academic dispute or complaint.

 The University of Auckland encourages the prompt and informal resolution of all student academic disputes as they arise.

-To resolve non-academic disputes, see Dispute resolution.
+To resolve non-academic disputes, see Bullying, harassment and discrimination.

 Where you can get support